 A family minded alternative to sitting in a wagon, or dragging a handcart, filled with alcohol and coronary inducing food then traveling across the countryside.
 Or taking root in a bar and passing the hours consuming vast amounts of Schnapps.

 Will the customs of centuries eventually return to being a family celebration honoring a father?

-Society and the event itself is changing, it could happen, but as a people Germans are very much against commercialized or manufactured celebrations, so, although it might be modified by time and circumstances, there is no chance that Father's Day in Germany will never become a 'Hallmark Holiday'.
+Society and the event itself is changing, it could happen, but Germans are very much against commercialized or manufactured celebrations, so, although it might be modified by time and circumstances, there is no chance that "Father's Day in Germany" will never become a "Hallmark Holiday".